confluentinc/event-streaming-patterns/docs/event-stream/partitioned-placement.md

 ## Solution
 ![partitioned-placement](../img/partitioned-placement.png)

-You can logically group events into a single topic, and then further group events into a topic partition.
+You can logically group events at different levels to enable concurrent processing.
-A partition is the unit of parallelism within a topic and enables concurrent processing, helping scalability in two main ways:
+A partition is one unit of parallelism that helps scalability in two main ways:

-1. Platform scalability: enables different brokers to store and serve events to consumer client applications concurrently
+1. Platform scalability: enables different servers to store and serve events to consumer client applications concurrently
 2. Application scalability: enable different consumer applications to process those events concurrently

 ## Implementation